aws-solutions-library-samples/guidance-for-deploying-amazon-connect-with-infrastructure-as-code-on-aws/README.md

 1. Click on the "Launch Stack" button to deploy the solution in your preferred region.
 This will be the same region that was used to deploy your Amazon Connect instance.
 2. Provide the required parameters:
     - Stack name
-    - Provide prefix for the Amazon Connect Access URL

 ![Createstack](/assets/Createstack.png)